Rodric Anthony is a writer of fiction and nonfiction. Creating new stories and seeing where they take him is his passion.

 "As long as you are willing to be me," answers his father with a wink, "we can do it."

-As the three mean walk up Kathryn she exclaims, "Hank!
+As the three men walk up to Kathryn, she exclaims, "Hank!
 You came back!"

 Any form of Dementia is a serious matter for the sufferer and those directly affected by a demented individual's illness.
-Forgetting relatives and friends pose added stress on the suffer, who may think he or she is alone.
-It is hurtful and stressful for the loved ones who are trying to keep the sufferer from added stress and confusion by playing along with the state of mind of the sufferer.
+Forgetting relatives and friends pose added stress on the sufferer, who may think he or she is alone.
+It is hurtful and stressful for the loved ones who are trying to keep the sufferer from added stress and confusion by playing along with the sufferer's state of mind.
 Trying to explain each time to the sufferer who a loved one is can make it hard to want to support the individual.
 A loved one can reason that it is not as if that person will remember anyway.
-The frequent visits stop and the sufferer is left in lonely confusion with little support.
+The frequent visits stop, and the sufferer, in lonely confusion, has little support.

-In the story, the family was willing to put up with the inconvenience and hurt caused by Kathryn's illness out of pure love for her.
+In the story, the family was willing to endure the inconvenience and hurt caused by Kathryn's illness out of pure love for her.
 She will not remember.
 The family will remember how much they love Kathryn, however.
 It will teach them patience and tenderness hardly achieved in any other way.